fuboTV Inc. (NYSE:FUBO) Expected to Post Quarterly Sales of $143.49 Million

-Equities research analysts expect that fuboTV Inc. (NYSE:FUBO) will report sales of $143.49 million for the current quarter, Zacks reports.
-Four analysts have provided estimates for fuboTV’s earnings, with estimates ranging from $142.72 million to $143.90 million. fuboTV reported sales of $61.20 million in the same quarter last year, which indicates a positive year over year growth rate of 134.5%.
-The business is expected to announce its next earnings results on Tuesday, November 9th.
+Analysts expect fuboTV Inc. (NYSE:FUBO) to post sales of $143.49 million for the current quarter, Zacks Investment Research reports.
+Four analysts have made estimates for fuboTV’s earnings, with estimates ranging from $142.72 million to $143.90 million. fuboTV posted sales of $61.20 million in the same quarter last year, which suggests a positive year over year growth rate of 134.5%.
+The business is expected to issue its next earnings results on Tuesday, November 9th.

-On average, analysts expect that fuboTV will report full year sales of $568.23 million for the current year, with estimates ranging from $566.63 million to $569.60 million.
-For the next financial year, analysts forecast that the firm will report sales of $925.28 million, with estimates ranging from $869.03 million to $974.05 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover fuboTV.
+On average, analysts expect that fuboTV will report full-year sales of $568.23 million for the current year, with estimates ranging from $566.63 million to $569.60 million.
+For the next fiscal year, analysts forecast that the company will report sales of $925.28 million, with estimates ranging from $869.03 million to $974.05 million.
+Zacks’ sales averages are a mean average based on a survey of research analysts that that provide coverage for fuboTV.

-fuboTV (NYSE:FUBO) last posted its quarterly earnings data on Tuesday, August 10th.
-The company reported ($0.38) earnings per share for the quarter, topping the consensus estimate of ($0.49) by $0.11. fuboTV had a negative net margin of 145.60% and a negative return on equity of 66.67%.
-The firm had revenue of $130.90 million during the quarter, compared to analysts’ expectations of $121.43 million.
-The company’s revenue for the quarter was up 196.2% compared to the same quarter last year.
+fuboTV (NYSE:FUBO) last announced its earnings results on Tuesday, August 10th.
+The company reported ($0.38) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.49) by $0.11. fuboTV had a negative return on equity of 66.67% and a negative net margin of 145.60%.
+The firm had revenue of $130.90 million for the quarter, compared to the consensus estimate of $121.43 million.
+The business’s revenue was up 196.2% compared to the same quarter last year.

-In related news, CMO Alberto Horihuela sold 75,000 shares of the company’s stock in a transaction on Wednesday, August 11th.
+In other fuboTV news, CMO Alberto Horihuela sold 75,000 shares of fuboTV stock in a transaction on Wednesday, August 11th.
 The shares were sold at an average price of $33.00, for a total value of $2,475,000.00.
-Following the completion of the transaction, the chief marketing officer now directly owns 1,150,306 shares of the company’s stock, valued at approximately $37,960,098.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-13.20% of the stock is currently owned by corporate insiders.
+Following the sale, the chief marketing officer now directly owns 1,150,306 shares in the company, valued at approximately $37,960,098.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Insiders own 13.20% of the company’s stock.

 fuboTV Company Profile